drnorthcutt/working/vagrant/tournament/README.md

     Remove a BYE when unnecessary.

-    This assumes that playerStandings was checked before rounds were played.
+    This assumes that playerStandings was checked before rounds were played, or that swissPairings was called prior to matches being recorded and the number of players was now even after creation of a prior BYE.
 Once a round has been played and a BYE win has been issued, it cannot be deleted due to Foreign Key constraints.

 evenCheck():